hubsmoke/starknet-tx-hash-demo/README.md

 The minimum required implementation to achieve a counter that increments above 1 without using the full authenticated Account abstraction would be to add parameters and invoke with different parameters each time, however that is not as useful as the Account abstraction.

-Deploying your own Account and updating the state of this counter to > 1 is left as an exercise to the reader.
+Deploying your own Account and updating the state of this counter to > 1 is currently left as an exercise to the reader.

 # Further reading
 - https://hackmd.io/@RoboTeddy/BJZFu56wF